iterative/blog-tpi-jupyter/README.md

 # Terraform Provider Iterative + Jupyter + TensorBoard

-Painlessly deploy an ML-ready Jupyter server and sync results with your favourite cloud compute provider.
+Painlessly deploy an ML-ready Jupyter server and sync results with your preferred cloud compute provider.

 To get started, clone this repo, then in the repo directory run: